 If you handle accounting, you must have noted that some documents always crop up in your reports.
 When accounting, we record financial transactions, analyze them, and make reports.

 The importance of accounting to a business cannot be overemphasized more, especially as oversight agencies and tax authorities need these financial statements for various reasons.

 Knowing what documents to use is just one part of the bigger picture.
 Here we compile a list of the most frequently used documents accounting.

 Businesses use cash memos as source documents.
 It is here that we record all sales and purchase transactions.
 It is one of the most recurrent accounting documents, which a business gives when it makes cash sales or receive in case of a cash purchase.

 An invoice is also called a bill.
 Business must record all their credit sales or credit purchases in this document.
 For example, when a firm makes sales on credit, it prepares a sales invoice.
-It details the transaction in terms of the quantity of goods sold, the price per item and the total amount sold.
+It details the transaction in terms of the number of goods sold, the price per item, and the total amount sold.
 The same applies to purchases.

 Invoices usually are written in duplicate, with the main (original) copy given to the buyer while the seller keeps the duplicate.